adarshraj99/ML-DL.md/processes & keywords.md

 ## Keywords:
 #### Neural Networks:
 Network of neurons.
-Neurons are a Function to be created if we know some Actual Inputs and Actual Outputs.
-It works with some data randomeness also.
-It can take multiple inputs and majorly gives 1 output.
-Weights and Biases are the parameters of the neurons which changes with the neural training.
-It gets trained with more and more Input data and later by decreasing the error (Cost) following the gradient descent.
+Neurons are a Function to be created if we know some Actual Inputs and Actual Outputs.Neuron is a fundamental processing unit, analogous to brain neurons which receives input signals, applies calculations(in weights & Biases) and produce output signals.
+It gets trained with more and more Input data and later by decreasing the error (Cost) following the gradient descent concept.

 <img width="404" alt="image" src="https://github.com/user-attachments/assets/b11cd770-ac24-47bb-8978-e403256a9e92">